mcroning/PRProp3D/README.md

 _dark intensity_: Equivalent optical intensity accounting for thermally ionized carriers.
 This intensity accounts for dark decay of the gratings.
 Normalized to the sum of the average peak intensity I<sub>0</sub> of the beams.
 (See appendix A)

-_Tukey window edge_: The edge parameter for the Tukey (cosine taper) window[25] used to enable absorbing boundaries of the propagation lattice in both real space and Fourier space
+_Tukey window edge_: The edge parameter for the Tukey (cosine taper) window[5] used to enable absorbing boundaries of the propagation lattice in both real space and Fourier space

+[1] J. W. Goodman, Introduction to Fourier optics (W.H.
+Freeman, Macmillan Learning, New York, 2017), Fourth edition. edn.

-[1] N. V. Kukhtarev, V. B. Markov, S. G. Odulov, M. S. Soskin, and V. L. Vinetskii, Ferroelectrics **22**, 949 (1979)
+[2] N. V. Kukhtarev, V. B. Markov, S. G. Odulov, M. S. Soskin, and V. L. Vinetskii, Ferroelectrics **22**, 949 (1979)

-[2] M. H. Garrett, J. Y. Chang, H. P. Jenssen, and C. Warde, Journal of the Optical Society of America B-Optical Physics **9**, 1407 (1992).
+[3] M. H. Garrett, J. Y. Chang, H. P. Jenssen, and C. Warde, Journal of the Optical Society of America B-Optical Physics **9**, 1407 (1992).

-[3] J. Feinberg, D. Heiman, A. R. Tanguay, and R. W. Hellwarth, Journal of Applied Physics 51, 1297 (1980).
+[4] J. Feinberg, D. Heiman, A. R. Tanguay, and R. W. Hellwarth, Journal of Applied Physics 51, 1297 (1980).

+[5] F. J. Harris, Proceedings of the IEEE **66**, 51 (1978).